YeeTone/A3-CS109-2023Spring/docs/Readme.md

 (1) Decompress the compressed String.
 The String $s$ is compressed in the form of letters $c_i$ and repeat times $n_i$.
 After decompression, the length of String $s'$ is guaranteed to equal $m*n$ in our testcases i.e. $\sum_{i=0}{n_i}=length(s')=m*n$.
 For instance, `a6` can be decompressed into `aaaaaa` since $c_0=a$ and $n_0=6$, and `a1b4` can be decompressed into `abbbb` since $c_0=a$ and $n_0 = 1$, $c_1=b$ and $n_1=4$.

-(2) Organize the sqiral matrix counterclockwise using the decompressed String $s'$, starting from the bottom left corner.
+(2) Organize the spiral matrix counterclockwise using the decompressed String $s'$, starting from the bottom left corner.

 <div align="">
     <img src="https://user-images.githubusercontent.com/64548919/224639380-fb7e5914-8c50-4168-9e63-32660ed297e7.png" height=230>